Marcel Treich-Laplène

-Childhood and Adolescence
+Life

-Marcel Treich-Laplène is the son of Gustave Treich-Lapèlne, a notary of Meymac, who became the mayor of Ussel, after being the magistrate of Tizi Ouzou, then Kabylie, and finally Comores.
+Marcel Treich-Laplène was the son of Gustave Treich-Lapèlne, a notary of Meymac, who became the mayor of Ussel, after being the magistrate of Tizi Ouzou, then Kabylie, and finally Comores.

-With the death of his father in 1882, the young Marcel, upon returning from his military service in Algeria, suspended his legal studies in order to support his family.
+After the death of his father in 1882, Treich-Laplene returned from his military service in Algeria, and suspended his legal studies.
 With the help of a friend of his father's, he was hired as a tutor in La Rochelle, France.
-It was here that he met Arthur Verdier.
+It was here that he met Arthur Verdier, with whom Treich-Laplene and Louis-Gustave Binger later travelled to West Africa to establish the colony of Côte d'Ivoire.